 Residential statement of Principles and Practice (Local Offer)

 Shenstone Lodge School offers residential provision for pupils with Social, Emotional and Mental Health needs.
-The residential provision provides care for children Monday to Thursday evening.
-We currently have provision space for 10 beds and accommodate both boys and girls at KS2 and KS3.
+The residential provision provides care for children Monday to Wednesday and we also offer some extended evening for day pupils.
+We currently have provision space for 10 beds and accommodate both boys and girls in both KS1 and KS2.
 There is flexibility in our system to accommodate both full and part time boarders.
 We have adopted the term ‘waking day’ to define our provision, this term refers to the fact that a child needs to be educated across all of their ‘waking hours’ and a residential placement is necessary for educational reasons.

 How will the residential care team support my child?

 The care team provide opportunities for children by offering a structured and nurturing environment that helps to develop social and emotional literacy.
 This is done through the availability of activities both on and off site, working together with children on chosen targets in one to one key work sessions and listening and valuing the wishes and feelings of children.
 We understand that those children who do not acquire appropriate skills are, on leaving our protective community, at risk of social isolation, social neglect, and social derision and have a loss of self-esteem.
 The residential provision at Shenstone Lodge aims to provide consistency through a shared approach, careful planning and a focus on learning.